 The turquoise infinity pool is large enough for laps, and has dazzling views of the sea.
 The Jacuzzi is a short hop away, and there are Balinese beds and a clutch of sunloungers.

-The hotel only has one treatment room, so book in advance to enjoy personalised massages with Sothys soothing products.
+The hotel only has one treatment room, so book in advance to enjoy personalised massages with Sothys and Fillmed products.
 You can also arrange a few beauty treatments during your stay, such as manicures, hair-dressing and make up sessions.
 If you're after more extensive pampering, pop over to the spa at sister property, Tiara Miramar Beach Hotel & Spa where you'll find a sauna, steam room and relaxation room.
 There are four treatment rooms, including one for couples, but if you're staying in summer, take your treatment outside and enjoy sea views while an expert therapists works their magic with one of Sothys' energising facials, a Japanese-inspired Hanakasumi scrub, or a Hawaiian lomi-lomi massage.

 Bring your yacht (or if that’s yet to materialise, binoculars to spy on the biggest boat on the waters); deck shoes and high heels for stylish exploring; wads of spending money.